artemvlas/veretino/README.md

-# Veretino — folder data audit and verification
+# Veretino: folder data audit and verification
 ### The app allows to verify folder-wide data integrity, for example, after numerous transfers and recopies, uploads/downloads from clouds and storages, transfer to other devices, and so on...

 #### Key features:
+* Folder/filelist audit: analysis and verification of folder contents, looking for folder-wide data changes.
 * Multiple checksums calculator.
-* Analysis and verification of folder contents.
-* Calculation a list of checksums for all files in the specified folder and store it in a local database.
-Verification the integrity of all files in a certain folder by comparing their checksums with those calculated and stored earlier in the database.
-This can also be done with only selected file types by applying filters.
-* Calculation a checksum of the specified file and store it in a summary (*.sha1/256/512).
-Verification the integrity of the file against a previously saved summary (or checksum from the clipboard).
 * Finding damaged files in a folder.
-* Looking for new or missing files in the folder by comparing the current contents with the previously saved list.
+* Checksums calculation, store and verification for individual files.
 * Comparing files by checksum.
-* Analysis of folder contents by file types, their number and size.
-Finding the largest and most numerous file types, which is convenient when creating a database with a specific filter.

 ### Veretino can check the integrity of a large amount of data, for example, after a disk or file system error occurs, bad or unreadable sectors appear, a sudden power outage and similar cases...

+### How it works:
+* To begin with, the program calculates a list of checksums for all files (or for certain types of files) in the specified folder and saves it in the local database.
+* Once the list is ready, you can check the integrity of the data in this folder by comparing their checksums with those calculated and saved earlier.
+This can also be done only with selected file types by applying filters.
+* Also, the saved list (a database of folder contents) makes it possible to find new or missing files in a folder by comparing the current contents with a previously saved list.
+* The program allows to analyze the contents of folders by file types, their number and size.
+Finding the largest and most numerous file types, which is useful when creating a database with a specific filter.
+* And when working with individual files, you can calculate the checksum and save it in the summary (*.sha1/256/512).
+And also check the integrity of the file using both the existing summary and the checksum from the clipboard.

 <p align="center">
   <br><em>Veretino calculates checksums for each file in the specified folder and saves this list for later checks.</em>
   <br><img src="screenshots/veretino_mainview.png">